-The experienced attorneys at Caesar & Bender, LLP, have successfully handled hundreds of Chicago-area divorces and custody arrangements.
+The experienced attorneys at Caesar & Bender, LLP have successfully handled hundreds of Chicagoland area divorces and custody arrangements.
 Our firm is well-known and well-respected for its experience with complex family law cases and its deep knowledge of issues involving children.

 How Has the Law Changed in Illinois?

 Illinois no longer uses the terms “child custody” or “visitation.”
 Instead, the phrases “parenting time” and “allocation of parental responsibilities” are used.
 The change was introduced to remove the impact of the negative connotation of “custody” as something one parent would win at the expense of the other.
 Now, instead of a win/loss context, the new language makes determining parenting time and responsibilities something that both parents can view as something to actively share and contribute to for the well-being of their children.

 Allocation of Parental Responsibilities and How It Is Determined

 In Illinois, “parenting time” refers to the time that a child spends with each parent and has replaced the former concept of “visitation.”
 In most cases, both parents will have the right to spend time with their child, but it must be decided how this time is shared.
 The allocation of parental responsibilities also includes allocation of “significant decision-making,” which refers to issues of long-term importance for a child, including medical, education, religion, and extracurricular activities.
 Decision-making rights for these four areas can be allocated to either one or both of the parents.